Durgeshwar-0923/Minfy-demo/README.md

 ### second assignment with merge conflicts

-### inducing the merge conflicts and adding the screenshot for the second assignment (pull request and merge)
+### screenshot inducing the merge conflicts and adding the screenshot for the second assignment (pull request and merge)